Apply to the Economics Major

 Frequently Asked Questions

 Still have some questions?
-Please be sure to check out Frequently Asked Questions page.
+Please check out our Frequently Asked Questions page.

 The University of Washington, as a standing policy, does not discriminate on the basis of race, color, creed, religion, age, sex, sexual orientation, marital status, national origin, disability, or status as a disabled veteran or Vietnam era veteran.
 Any discriminatory action can be a cause for disciplinary action.
 This policy applies to all University programs and facilities including, but not limited to, admissions, educational programs, and employment.
 Such discrimination is prohibited by Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, Age discrimination in Employment Act Amendments of 1978, Vietnam Era Veterans’ Readjustment Assistance Act of 1974, other federal and state statutes and regulations, and university policy.
 Inquiries regarding the application of these laws and regulations to the University may be directed to the University’s Equal Employment Officer; to the director; Seattle Regional Office, Office for Civil Rights, US.
 Department of Education; or to the director, Seattle Area Office of Federal Contract Compliance Programs, Department of Labor.